-In order to register with the applicable board(s) of elections, appropriate forms must be filed by: (1) a treasurer of a political committee; or (2) a candidate with a registered authorized committee that will be disclosing all of the financial activity of the candidate’s campaign including all of the financial activity of the candidate; or (3) a candidate who does not have a registered authorized committee that will be disclosing all of the financial activity of the candidate’s campaign, including the financial activity of the candidate; or (4) a candidate who has a registered authorized committee, but chooses to have financial activity for the campaign that will not be disclosed by the authorized committee.
+In order to register with the New York State Board of Elections, appropriate forms must be filed by: (1) a treasurer of a political committee; or (2) a candidate with a registered authorized committee that will be disclosing all of the financial activity of the candidate’s campaign including all of the financial activity of the candidate; or (3) a candidate who does not have a registered authorized committee that will be disclosing all of the financial activity of the candidate’s campaign, including the financial activity of the candidate; or (4) a candidate who has a registered authorized committee, but chooses to have financial activity for the campaign that will not be disclosed by the authorized committee.

 Detailed, Bound Accounts

 The treasurer of every political committee, as well as every candidate who receives or expends any money or any valuable thing or incurs any liability to pay money or its equivalent, shall keep and retain detailed, bound accounts of all receipts, transfers, loans, liabilities, contributions and expenditures, made by the committee or any of its officers, members, or agents acting under its authority or in its behalf, or the candidate, as applicable.
 (EL 14-118.)